-If we use the above algorithm to evaluate the predicates of algorithm SFW, the resulting implementation yields a logarithmic in the number of servers increase in the number of second communication rounds.
+If we use the above algorithm to implement the two predicates of algorithm's SFW, the resulting implementation will yield a factor of $\log u$ increase in the number of second communication rounds, where u is the number of servers.
 This is a modest price to pay in exchange for substantial reduction in the computation overhead of algorithm SFW.
-In Section VI we present an empirical evaluation of the approximate algorithm SFW comparing it to the original algorithm SFW.
+Recall that it is currently the only known atomic MWMR register implementation that allows fast read and write operations.
+In Section 6 we present an empirical evaluation of the approximate algorithm SFW comparing it to the original algorithm SFW.